hms-dbmi/gehlenborglab-website/_members/trevor-manz.md

 photo: trevor-manz.jpg
 alt: Headshot of a white male with a closed-mouth smile, wearing circular wire frame glasses.
 He has brown hair and the background is blurred blue sky.

-job_title: Graduate Student in Bioinformatics
+job_title: Research Fellow in Biomedical Informatics
 role: postdoc

 services: